 Campus Specific Questions

-When will the vaccines be available for UCLA students?
+Is the COVID-19 vaccine and booster currently available for UCLA students?

 Will non-student family members covered by UCSHIP be eligible to receive the vaccine through UCLA?

-Unfortunately, Ashe will be providing vaccines only to current UCLA students.
-Family members should check with their primary care providers and with the county (link) for vaccine options.
+Unfortunately, The Ashe Center can only provide vaccines to current UCLA students.
+Family members should check with their primary care providers and with the county for vaccination options, including Vaccines.gov.

 How will students outside of LA County coordinate access to the vaccine?

-The Ashe Center will provide referrals for SHIP students who want to be vaccinated outside of the Los Angeles area.
+UCSHIP students can access the COVID-19 vaccine WITHOUT a referral, for any students who want to be vaccinated outside of the Los Angeles area.
 Non-SHIP students should contact their primary care provider for information about vaccines.